-Rating Adjustment to rating No. of studies/starting rating 3/ RCT (1;3;4) 4 Limitation in study design ^a Not serious ^b 0 Factors Inconsistency Not serious 0 decreasing confidence Indirectness Not serious 0 Imprecision Serious ^c -1 rent Publication bias Not serious 0 usse Factors increasing confidence Large effect Not applicable 0 Asse Dose-response Not applicable 0 Quality Assessment Antagonistic bias and confounding Not applicable 0 Ŭ Final numerical rating of quality of evidence 3 of Statement on quality of evidence Evidence supports a moderate level of confidence that the true effect lies close to the estimate of the effect on the health outcome (level 3).
-Summary of Findings Conclusion We are moderately confident that 2 doses of Sinovac-CoronaVac vaccine are efficacious in preventing PCR-confirmed COVID-19 in older adults (≥60 years).
+- Rating Adjustment to rating No. of studies/starting rating 3/ RCT (1, 3, 4)a 4 Limitation in study design ^b Not serious ^c 0 Factors Inconsistency Not serious 0 decreasing Indirectness Not serious 0 Imprecision Serious ^d -1 Jent Publication bias Not serious 0 usse Large effect Not applicable 0 Asse Factors increasing confidence Dose-response Not applicable 0 Quality Assessment Antagonistic bias and confounding Not applicable 0 0 Final numerical rating of quality of evidence 3 ndings Statement on quality of evidence Evidence supports a moderate level of confidence that the true effect lies close to the estimate of the effect on the health outcome (level 3).
+Summary of Findings Conclusion We are moderately confident that 2 doses of Sinovac-CoronaVac vaccine are efficacious in preventing PCR-confirmed COVID-19 in older adults (≥60 years) up to approx. 2 months following immunization in the context of wild-type and pre- Omicron variants of concern.